wpsharks/s2member-kb/tutorials/2015/139-migrating-from-other-software-to-s2member.md

 This article will explain how to migrate to s2Member Pro from another software application, while retaining existing users and their payment information.

-_The s2Member plugin contains additional inline documentation that should be reviewed carefully following the steps in this article.
+_The s2Member plugin contains additional inline documentation that should be reviewed carefully before following the steps in this article.
 See: **Dashboard → s2Member® → Import/Export**.
 Import/Export features are only available as part of the s2Member Pro add-on.
-If you’re only using the free s2Member Framework, you’ll need to [upgrade to s2Member Pro](http://www.s2member.com/pro/) to follow along._
+If you’re using the free s2Member Framework, you’ll need to [upgrade to s2Member Pro](http://www.s2member.com/pro/) to follow along._

 ### Step 1: Collecting existing membership data {#step1}